sdpalley/docs.erisindustries.com/tutorials/tool-specific/keyexporting.md

 ## Convert key to tendermint format

-This command will soon be deprecated in favour of adding a pubkey to `config.toml` rather than loading a `priv_validator.json` on `eris chains new`.
+This command will soon be deprecated in favour of adding a pubkey to `config.toml` rather than loading a `priv_validator.json` on `eris chains start`.
 In the meantime, it takes an `eris-keys` format key and converts it to a tendermint format priv validator.

 ```bash
 eris keys convert ADDR